-The Trace Science Fair is a one night event where students get to present the work they’ve done on a science project.
+The Trace Science Fair is a 2 day event which includes one evening judging where students get to present the work they’ve done on a science project.
 It is a culmination of what may be many weeks of work depending on the nature of the project.
 Recommendation: Plan ahead & start early!

-The projects are also on display for Trace students the day of and day after the evening event.
+The projects are also on display for Trace students starting Thursday 3/21 through Friday 3/23.
 Recommendation: don’t include fragile or valuable portions of the project in the daytime display.